I Have a Work-Related Injury: What are My Employer's Responsibilities?

 - The Merchant Marine Act (also called the Jones Act) provides seamen with protections from employer negligence, similar to FELA

-- The Longshore and Harbor Workers' Compensation Act (LHWCA) provides specialized workers' compensation coverage for certain employees of private maritime employers
+- The Longshore and Harbor Workers' Compensation Act (LHWCA) provides specialized work injury compensation coverage for certain employees of private maritime employers

 - The Black Lung Benefits Act provides compensation for current and former miners suffering from a mining-related disease known as "black lung"